muazhari/research-assistant-mini/README.md

 ## Walkthrough

-1. Get your OPEN AI API key.
+1. Get your Open AI API key.
 2. Get your Ngrok Authentication Token.
 3. Create cell based on below Jupyter Notebook script in Google Colab, Kaggle, or other alternatives.